3zhang/Python-Lasso-ElasticNet-Ridge-Regression-with-Customized-Penalties/README.md

 # Python Lasso/ElasticNet/Ridge Regression with Customized Penalties
 An extension of sklearn's Lasso/ElasticNet/Ridge model to allow users to customize the penalties of different covariates.
-In R this can be done by setting the penalty.factor parameter in glmnet but in python AFAIK there's no such implementation yet.
+Works similar to `penalty.factor` parameter in R's glmnet.

 ## Introduction
 Sometimes we have prior knowledge that some covariates are important and some are not.
 Like weekend and holiday should be strong predictors to daily traffic flow, gender should be a strong predictor to breast cancer risk, whereas ice-cream sales should not contribute to crime rate.
 In such cases, when doing regularized linear regression, we want to penalize certain covariates with different weights.
+This module also allows you to do basic two-step adaptive regularized regression.

 ## Usage
 Two classes, CustomENet and CustomENetCV, are provided for regression and cross-validation along the regularization path.
 Both accept an additional penalty weight parameter for fit.
 See the example notebook and docstrings for details.